-Mildred Smoot McCall/SHS of '45 Memorial Endowed Scholarship
+Mildred H. Smoot/SHS Class of '45 Memorial Endowed Scholarship

-Established in August 2002 by Robert McCall memory of his wife, this scholarship will I awarded to a first or second-year student who h maintained at least a 2.50 GPA while in hig school and during the first year at DCC.
-The recipient is enrolled in either full-time or part-tim as a program-placed student in a transfer program
+Established in August 2002 by Robert McCall in memory of his wife, this scholarship will be awarded to a first or second-year student who has maintained at least a 2.50 GPA while in high school and during the first year at DCC.
+The recipient is enrolled in either full-time or part-time as a program-placed student in a transfer program.